nasheomirro/react-polymorphed/README.md

 );
 ```

 This should now expose the ref property and will correctly change it's type based on the `as` prop.
-If the component given to the `as` prop does not support refs then it will not show.
+If the component given to the `as` prop does not support refs then it will not let any refs be passed in.

 ## Typing `memo()` and `lazy()`